 You have to select the right Scheme for the disk partition when you erase the disk.
 There are three options available to select the scheme and let see some details.

 GUID Partition Map: This is the usual format used for the non-start up discs in Mac with Intel processor.
 We are going to select this as the scheme for our disk partition.
 Just for additional information, the GUID partition can be used as a startup disk for PowerPC based Macs.

-Apple Partition Map: Used for Mac computers and can be considered as boot-up and non-boot-up for PowerPC macs.
+Apple Partition Map: This used for Mac computers and can be considered as boot-up and non-boot-up for PowerPC macs.